cgmb/hipfort/README.md

 ROCm libraries.

-hipfort currently ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system. hipfc located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
+hipfort currently ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included in a project's build system. hipfc is located in the `bin/` subdirectory and Makefile.hipfort in share/hipfort of the repository.
 While both can be configured via a number of environment variables, `hipfc` also understands a greater number of command line options that you can print to the screen via `hipfc -h`.